fanluo12/LC/LinkedList/README.md

 Connect head and tail and put head back to head place.
 Get length of list
 For loop through until length - k % length - 1 place, and break list chain, return rest chain(since connected)

+## 82. Remove Duplicates from Sorted List II
+Use dummy as 0 node to connect head, pre as dummy and cur as dummy.next.
+While (cur != null) to search duplicate node.
+If cur.next is not null and cur.next.val == cur.val, we use while loop which statement same to update cur.
+When break while loop, we connect pre to cur.next.
+Else means there is no duplicate and we simply update pre until first place before duplicate